How To Find Out If Someone Died in Canada

 Graveyards or Cemetery Records

-Finding someone’s gravestone is one of the most reliable ways to confirm somebody’s death.
+Cemetery records can help confirm a death, though they may not exist for individuals who were cremated or whose burial details are private.
 But investigating graveyards shouldn’t be your first option – especially if you don’t know where they’re buried.

 Moreover, some families wait weeks or even months between death and burial.
 That’s why checking graveyards should be reserved for if the person died long enough ago.